-The cost in this case is a dull relationship which might even include fighting because of stress and tension.
+The cost, in this case, is a dull relationship that might even include fighting because of stress and tension.
 Instead of the relationship being enjoyable and fulfilling, it becomes one more stressful part of the day.

 Well, this article looks to combat this and turn things around.

 Tell others about this post, pin it to Pinterest:

 10 ways to make your relationship exciting and meaningful

 In my twenty-plus years of marriage to my wife, we have experienced many different situations.
 Sometimes we had fun and sometimes we fought.
 Relationships won’t always be perfect and fulfilling, and I won’t try to tell anyone that they will be.

 However, there are some practices we can employ which can help us make the most of our time with our partner and leave us with more memories of good than bad.

 Some will look at this list and say, “We don’t have time to fit any of this into our busy life.”
 Well, without some creativity, that statement might be true.
 But we must understand that we have the ability to alter our schedules and we can also choose to be optimistic or pessimistic.

 If we look at our life right now, is there anything that we do in the day that is meaningless and unfulfilling?
 Is there something we do that wastes time or some way that we have over-obligated ourselves?